Manifest Responds to Criticism Over Timing of 'No More Sleep' Release With Kwesi Arthur

 "It might surprise you to find out that audiences can walk and chew gum at the same time."

-Manifest performs at the 2026 World Cup
+Manifest performs at 2026 World Cup festival

-Manifest has already performed at the World Cup 2026 Group Stage HQ festival in New York, sharing the international concert stage with global stars including Nas and Busta Rhymes.
+Manifest has already performed at the World Cup 2026 Group Stage HQ festival in Queens, New York, sharing the international concert stage with global stars including Nas and Busta Rhymes.

 The performance placed him among an elite line-up of acts representing different corners of the music world at one of the tournament's biggest fan events.